 2 dead at Detroit-area home after standoff with police ends

 ST. CLAIR SHORES, Mich.
-(AP) — Police say two people are dead in suburban Detroit after a standoff that lasted more than 30 hours and began when a man was upset about fireworks in his neighborhood.
+(AP) — Police say two people are dead in suburban Detroit after a 28-hour standoff that began when a man was upset about fireworks in his neighborhood.

-The police chief in St. Clair Shores tells TV station WXYZ that a man fatally shot a woman and himself.
+The police chief in St. Clair Shores tells TV station WXYZ that a 58-year-old man fatally shot a 60-year-old woman and himself.
+The bodies were discovered about 2:30 a.m.
+EDT Saturday when officers got inside.

 Police on Friday pumped water into the house and used a robotic battering ram to knock down the front door and try to end the standoff.
 The incident began Thursday night when a man tried to disrupt the use of fireworks on his street and shot and injured two people.

-Deputy Chief Gary Crandall says the man fled into his home when police arrived.
-Crandall says he refused to surrender and occasionally took shots at police and the robots.
+Deputy Chief Gary Crandall says the man refused to surrender and occasionally took shots at police and the robots.